djsalvat/istos/README.md

 ## Plotting

-The module provides a few functions which return the data from an `iterhist` object in the proper format for some of `matplotlib.pyplot`'s functions.
+The module provides a few functions which return the data from a `Histogram` object in the proper format for some of `matplotlib.pyplot`'s functions.
 For example, we can plot a 2-D histogram using `contour()` or `pcolor()`:
 ```python